DFE-Digital/bat-design-history/app/posts/find-teacher-training/2020-10-30-feedback-component.md

 screenshots:
   items:
     - text: Prompt
       caption: The feedback prompt sits just above the footer.
-Unlike the component used on GOV.​UK, the background is grey to lessen its prominence.
+Unlike the component used on GOV.UK, the background is grey to lessen its prominence.
     - text: Feedback form
       caption: If a user selects ‘No’, a feedback form is revealed.
 This asks for a free text response, and allows users to provide an email address to contact them with, too.
     - text: Report a problem form